Sabrin-05/CollectionManager/README.md

 2. Libraries: unittest, pytest

 ### How to navigate folders
-- Main code can be found in my_function file
+- Main code can be found in CollectionManager file
-- Unit test code can be found in test_mathfunction file
+- Unit test code can be found in Test_CollectionManager file